ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter24.md

 Recalling those memories, Lán WàngJī felt the strong emotion that made him lose control of himself, the feeling of being loved by the one he deeply loved, resulting in him making love to Wèi WúXiàn in a way that was way too fast and vigorous.

-Feeling overwhelmed by Lán WàngJī’s powerful back and forth movements, inwardly, Wèi WúXiàn said, “Is it because this is the first time we do the doggy style that it feels too intense?
+Feeling overwhelmed by Lán WàngJī’s powerful back-and-forth movements, Wèi WúXiàn thought, “Is it because this is the first time we do the doggy style that it feels too intense?

 “Or, is it because of the way Lán Zhàn pecked me on the cheek that has set fire in me?

 “Or, is it because of the reflection of Lán Zhàn’s eyes in the mirror that shows how deeply he loves and wants me?

-“Whatever it is, however, right now, making Lán Zhàn feel good will satisfy me more than anything else.”
+“Whatever it is, right now, making Lán Zhàn feel good will satisfy me more than anything else.”

 Then, as he could no longer hold it, Wèi WúXiàn released his white fluid while calling his darling’s name.
 And then, he lost consciousness and collapsed on the dressing table.